Wan768/Secure-Task-Manager/README.md

 # Secure Django Task Manager
 Secure Software Development using Django Python
 It is recommended to run using kali linux in virtual box.
+If running in windows, use the incognito tab to run the web app to avoid error.

 # Repository Cloning
 Run in VSC Terminal: